 - Building / Pest Inspection (usually approx. $800)

-To give an example of what this looks like.
-When buying a residential investment apartment for $2 million dollars an investor, your initial outlay would look something like this:
+As an example, when buying a residential investment apartment for $2 million dollars an investor, your initial outlay would look something like this:

 Deposit @ 20% | $400,000 |